 The phrase white collar crime is used to describe criminal activity perpetrated by people in positions of power.
-Many white collar crimes can involve activity that crosses state lines and thus become matters handled by federal agencies.
+Many white-collar crimes can involve an activity that crosses state lines and thus become matters handled by federal agencies.

 When a person is suspected of being involved in a federal white collar criminal offense, the federal agency responsible for investigating the conduct will usually be armed with far greater resources than their state counterparts.
 In many cases, the penalties associated with federal crimes also carry more severe penalties than similar charges filed at the state level.

 Federal White Collar Crime Defense Lawyer in Plano, Allen, Frisco, and McKinney, TX

 Were you or your loved one arrested or do you think you could be under investigation for an alleged federal white-collar crime in the greater Plano area?
 It will be extremely important for you to not say anything to authorities until you have legal representation.